d-velop/grafana-odata-datasource/DEVELOPING.md

 upstream OAuth identity to the data source.
 This enables the plugin to make requests on behalf of the user, useful for scenarios where per-user access control is needed.

+For more information about this feature, see [Forward OAuth identity for the logged-in user](https://grafana.com/developers/plugin-tools/how-to-guides/data-source-plugins/add-authentication-for-data-source-plugins#forward-oauth-identity-for-the-logged-in-user).

 The project includes a [`docker-compose.withKeycloak.yaml`](docker-compose.withKeycloak.yaml) file for running the plugin together with a [Keycloak](https://www.keycloak.org/) instance.